Yomguithereal/colifrapy/README.md

 be used on its own and you are free to code however you want to.

 ##Concept
-Using colifrapy, your tool is called through a command line hub which which act more or less like a router and will call upon a controller that will use one or several models to perform the job.
+Using colifrapy, your tool is called through a command line hub which acts more or less like a router and calls upon a controller that will use one or several models to perform the job.

 Your hub will therefore have the task to load a yaml configuration file containing your command line arguments, name, version and even contextual settings if you need to.